BRACKETS-by-TRIAD/harbor-installer/README.md

 This script handles the current instance.
 To create new, install or update harbor, use harbor installer.

-### Let's init Laravel / Craftable ###
+### Let's init laravel / craftable ###

-If you have an existing Laravel / Craftable project and you have not initialize this project, run
+If you have an existing laravel / craftable project and you have not initialize this project, run

 `harbor init`